delgar7/prioritizr/README.md

 -   Track tasks with different statuses
 -   Filter tasks by priority
 -   Dark mode
--   & more to come..
+-   And more to come..